 • Oils and grease (these are harmful to your sink as well as your disposal)

 • Expandable carbs such as rice, pasta, or bread

 3. Don’t Run Hot Water While Grinding Your Disposal`

 Only use cold water when grinding your garbage disposal.
 Hot water may cause fats to congeal.
 When congealed, fats and oils can stick to the blades of your disposal and cause the system to work harder than necessary, impacting the motor.
 You can run hot water in the sink after you have completed the grinding process.

 4. Don’t Fill Your Disposal

 Run your disposal with the proper amount of food in one sitting.
 Pass a small amount of food completely through the processor before adding more.
 If you over-fill your disposal then the motor may overheat.

 5. Don’t Use Harsh Chemicals To Clean Your Disposal

-Refrain from using tough cleaning chemicals on your disposal.
-Heavy duty chemicals can be harmful to your sink’s plumbing system.
+Refrain from using tough cleaning chemicals in your disposal.
+Heavy-duty chemicals can be harmful to your sink’s plumbing system.
 There are safe cleaning options to keep your disposal smelling fresh and running smoothly.